-Figure 6 presents the estimated event-time coefficients from the first-stage along with their confidence intervals.
+Figure 6 presents the estimated event-time coefficients from the first-stage for both specifications.
 The estimates are shown relative to the quarter before the introduction of the tool in j = -1.
-Reassuringly, the estimated event-time dummies before the introduction are not significantly different from the coefficient in the last quarter before the introduction, suggesting that pre-trends are not a concern in the first-stage.
+Reassuringly, the estimated event-time dummies before the introduction are close to the coefficient in the last quarter before the introduction, suggesting that pre-trends are not a concern in the first-stage.
 After the adoption, the likelihood to have a page in a treated target language starts to rise and ascends continuously over time, suggesting that adoption indeed takes time.
-Two quarters after the introduction, the probability to have a page is around 6 percentage points higher compared to the last quarter pre-adoption, after five quarters around 10 and after eight quarters 20 percentage points higher.
+Two quarters after the introduction, the probability to have a page is around 6 percentage points higher compared to the last quarter pre-adoption, after five quarters around 10 and after eight quarters 20 percentage points higher (denoted in blue).
+Note that the eventtime dummies are consistently lower when conditioning on the deletion ratio (denoted in red), suggesting that page creations induced by the tool come, at least to some degree, at the cost of lower average page quality.
+Table 7 shows that in both specifications, the Kleibergen-Paap test for weak identification yields an F-statistic well above 10, suggesting a strong first stage.